Annual Beneficiary Review Checklist

 Do beneficiary designations override a will?

 In many cases, yes.
 Beneficiary designations on life insurance, annuities, and retirement accounts typically control who receives the money, even if a will says something different.
 That’s why keeping beneficiary forms updated is so important.
+You can also review how ownership and state rules interact in what is a community property state.

 How often should I review my beneficiaries?